 Tide is a dedicated business banking app for freelancers, sole traders, limited companies and growing businesses.

 As an e-money firm, it doesn’t have a banking license, but it protects your money in a separate account.
-Plus, Tide has started to offer current accounts through ClearBank.
-In one of those accounts, your money will be covered by the FSCS.
+Plus, Tide offers current accounts through ClearBank, in which your money will be covered by the FSCS.

 You can create invoices through the app, as well as sub-accounts if you want to have different money pots (like for your taxes or for marketing).